-A parenting coach is a trained professional who helps the clients face their parenting challenges by providing guidance, tools and strategies.
+A parenting coach is a trained professional who helps clients face their parenting challenges by providing guidance, tools, and strategies.

-Coaching for parents helps the Clients to overcome their weaknesses and become the parents they aspire to be.
+Drawing from my experience, coaching for parents greatly benefits clients who want to overcome their weaknesses and become the parents they aspire to be.
 A coach aims to make the clients capable of handling their parenting issues themselves.

 What Does A Parenting Coach Do?

 First and foremost, a Coach has to conduct an assessment of a client’s needs.
 Initially, the client needs to mention specific parenting issues and challenges she wishes to address.
 Keeping that in mind, the coach then asks specific questions and tries to understand more about the client.